LucyHeath/ChamPeakx/README.md

 #### Comment display

 The `CommentDrawer.js`component is injected into the `MountaineeringRouteSinglePage.js` to display the user comments.
-The "Edit review" and "Delete review" buttons only appear in the display if the user is authenticated and is the owner of the comment.
+The "Edit Review" and "Delete Review" buttons only appear in the display if the user is authenticated and is the owner of the comment.
 The image display and star rating display are seperate components(`ImageDisplay.js`, `StarRating.js`).

 ![Screenshot 2023-01-05 at 13 38 32](https://user-images.githubusercontent.com/114397080/210792969-230fc5c4-14d1-4494-be94-7af62f284458.png)

 #### Adding and editing comments

-Rather than navigating away from this page to add (`AddCommentDrawer.js` component ) and  edit comments (`EditCommentDrawer.js` component ), I chose to implement a Chakra UI draws for each, which open when the "Add review" or "Edit review" buttons are clicked.
+Rather than navigating away from this page to add (`AddCommentDrawer.js` component ) and  edit comments (`EditCommentDrawer.js` component ), I chose to implement a Chakra UI draws for each, which open when the "Add Review" or "Edit review" buttons are clicked.
 This fitted neatly with the clean and simple design of the project.
-When a user is not logged in "Add review" drawer displays a call to action, which prompts registration or login to access further functionality of the site.
+When a user is not logged in "Add Review" drawer displays a call to action, which prompts registration or login to access further functionality of the site.
 I felt this was better than hiding button function from non-authenticated users and encourages user registration.

 ![Screenshot 2023-01-05 at 13 13 40](https://user-images.githubusercontent.com/114397080/210788252-0136cb82-0b9f-4ea9-97b1-b7b3dd682489.png)